phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 ![[Cloud Practitioner Essentials 2025-01-13 08.35.12.excalidraw]]
 - Each religion contain multiple logically isolated zone that contain data centers of that religion -> when an availability zone got problem -> use other one to ensure the availability
 ## Global content delivery
-- Amazon CloudFront: is a CDN service provided by Amazon, put (cache) the content to nearer location from user -> increase speed
+- Amazon CloudFront: is a CDN service provided by Amazon, put (cache) the content to Edge Location - nearer location from user -> increase speed
 - AWS Outpost: Extend AWS infra and services to your on-premises data center
 ## Interact with AWS services
 - Actions: